What He Wanted Us to Learn from His Epistles

 Another sticking point in the traditionalist-NPP dispute is the meaning of Paul’s use of the phrase “righteousness” or “the righteousness of God”.
 This gets at the traditional understanding that when one is justified by faith he inherits or otherwise receives God/Christ’s own righteousness.
 This model of “righteousness” is that it is a possession of God that is fungible – that is, that it can be transferred around, and it is “given” (see below) to you, personally, upon your conversion.

-This concept comes from Luther’s reading of 2 Cor 5:21[vi].
-But this is not Paul’s understanding according to the New Perspective (e.g. Rom 3:21-22 NIV God’s righteous is “given” “to all who believe”).
+This concept comes from Luther’s reading of 2 Cor 5:21[vii].
+But this is not Paul’s understanding according to the New Perspective (e.g. Rom 3:21-22 NIV God’s righteousness is “given” “to all who believe”).
 According to the NPP, Paul is saying that your justification is the result of a judgement by the judge; not a transfer of the judge’s status.
-Moreover, you the individual “possess” no quality of righteousness at any point.
+Moreover, you, the individual, “possess” no quality of righteousness at any point.
 Paul’s concept here seems to be that if you are (his favorite phrase) “in Christ” by faith, you partake of His righteousness.

 Perhaps this idea of “righteousness transfer” emanated in some way from the King James translation of Romans 4:22-24, and similar verses, and their use of the term “imputed”.
 The word itself (3049. λογίζομαι lógizómai, log-id’-zom-ahee) means to “estimate”; “to take an inventory”.
 We might say we are “assessed” as righteous.
 The meaning of conveyance or transmission is not present.
 Perhaps through repeated misusage of the word as meaning “transfer”, we’ve misled ourselves.

 Why is this an important issue, and one that draws the ire of traditionalists?
-I would speculate that the issue has to do with their assumption of the finality and conclusiveness of justification by faith as a singular event.
+I would speculate that it has to do with their assumption of the finality and conclusiveness of justification by faith as a singular event.
 We need to recall that in the standard, traditional understanding of the gospel, justification is essentially the same thing as salvation.
 One’s “ticket has been punched”.
-Now, along comes Wright (and others) and says “Wait, there’s a bit more to it than that according to Paul”.
+Now, along comes Wright (and others) and says “Hang on, there’s a bit more to it than that according to Paul”.

 Paul tells us in Ephesians 2:8: